You are using an outdated browser. Upgrade your browser today for a better experience of this site and many others.

 Annual Deregistration Limit (1.4.25 to 31.3.26): £88,000

-The UK economy shrank in May, according to latest figures from the Office for National Statistics (ONS).
+The UK economy grew by 0.3% in November after car production rebounded and the services sector got a boost, according to data from the Office for National Statistics (ONS).